Tag Archive for: Residential Roof Repair Atlanta

 Overlapping Shingles and Surface Tension

-Roofing systems shed water using overlapping shingles
+Roofing systems overlapping shingles

 The materials used in residential shingle roofing systems are selected for their durability and ability to shed water.
 These shingles overlap, creating a seamless barrier that prevents water from infiltrating the roof.